-It all began with objects getting covered in animal hide or some kind of woven cloth.
+It started with objects getting covered in animal hide or some kind of woven cloth.

 Then developed into a cloth covered in plastic, after that it became known as vinyl.

 Adding to the confusion common Upholstery Vinyl has many names, however they all refer to the same thing.

-Some of these include, Faux Leather, Synthetic Leather, Fake Leather, PU Leather, Imitation Leather, and possibly many more.
+Some of these include, Faux Leather, Synthetic Leather, Fake Leather, PU Leather, Imitation Leather, Bi-cast leather and probably many more.

 The First Vinyl

 DuPont were the first company to market a product called Fabrikoid.

 By the 1940s, more durable vinyl-coated fabrics overtook the market.

 True Vinyl- Polyvinyl Chloride

-PVC’s relative non-flammability, durability, insulation properties, and resistance to humidity as well as various chemicals made it extremely durable and practical for use in the consumer market.
+PVC’s relative non-flammability, insulation properties, resistance to humidity as well as various chemicals made it extremely durable and practical for use in the consumer market.

-As a pioneer manufacturer, company Uniroyal began making Naugahyde, a faux leather that became the emblem of the 1950s.
+A noteworthy pioneer, the company Uniroyal first began making Naugahyde, a faux leather that became the emblem of the 1950s.

 Designers then used it, even chairs in the United Nations building New York had it, it was everywhere.

-To this day Vinyl production still has many low cost imitations.
+As mentioned earlier Vinyl production has many low cost imitations.